Who is it for?

 - hold accreditation under the National Mediator Accreditation System (NMAS) OR

 - Hold the Mediation skill set from the Community Services Training Package (CHC) OR

 - Can provide documented evidence of previous experience in a dispute resolution environment in a job role involving self-directed application of knowledge with substantial depth in some areas, exercise of independent judgement and decision-making, and a range of technical and other skills

+You may be eligible for recognition of prior learning (RPL) for this qualification.
 Students seeking recognition for all or part of a qualification must first complete the online Recognition Application.